All comparisons

 Privacy and EU Positioning

-Paraspeech's Germany/EU positioning is a real trust signal for some buyers.
-Its legal and privacy pages identify a German company, German legal registration details, and privacy policy sections written for European users.
+Paraspeech's German/EU footprint is a real trust signal for some buyers.
+Its legal and privacy pages identify a German company with German legal registration details, and its current marketing leads with local-first promises: local transcription and rewriting stay on the Mac, and audio and text are not silently uploaded.

 That does not automatically make it better for every Mac user.
 It means Paraspeech may resonate strongly with users who search for: